Extended Producer Responsibility (EPR) Programs in BC

 - British Columbia's Recycling Handbook

-All twelve of B.C.'s existing stewardship agencies have partnered to produce an informational handbook.
+All fifteen of B.C.'s existing stewardship agencies have partnered to produce an informational handbook.
 British Columbia's Recycling Handbook provides valuable information about all products that fall under the Recycling Regulation.
 It identifies the stewards, the products, any fees that may apply, what products are recycled into, contact information, and most importantly where to take products to ensure they are recycled responsibly.

 A flipbook web version or pdf file can be accessed here.